AlexandraNario/apiproject/README.md

 #### This a web application that fetches data from a random, free API, and displays it in a user-friendly and visually appealing way using HTML and CSS.
 The project is done using Vite, and  the API calls are made using Axios with Async/Await syntax.
 - API was sourced from Apipheny: [API SITE](https://apipheny.io/free-api/#apis-without-key)
 - The Jokes API gets random jokes.
 You can also get jokes according to type (e.g., programming jokes only).
--In my Web Application I used to the Joke API to randomly deliver jokes.
+- In my Web Application I used to the Joke API to randomly deliver jokes.
--Joke.js, main.js, index.html, and style.css are used for this assignment(please ignore ~~get_axios.js~~, this was used in a testing phase)
+- Joke.js, main.js, index.html, and style.css are used for this assignment(please ignore ~~get_axios.js~~, this was used in a testing phase)

 ## *How to run the project*
 1. Put the files in this repository in your chosen code editor.
 You can do this by cloning this Git project repository URL.